 A wrap document can also be effective in bundling several different types of benefits, whether fully insured or self-insured.
 This type of combined document is often referred to as a "mega" wrap document.
-A major benefit of the mega wrap document is that it creates a single plan for Form 5500 reporting and disclosure purposes; an ERISA document that wraps two or more ERISA benefit plans (e.g., major medical, dental, vision and prescription drug coverage) into one document would be considered one plan for purposes of filing Form 5500.
+A major benefit of the mega wrap document is that it creates a single plan for Form 5500 reporting and disclosure purposes; an ERISA document that wraps two or more ERISA benefit plans (e.g., major medical, dental, vision, and prescription drug coverage) into one document would be considered one plan for purposes of filing Form 5500.
 However, employers may not want to adopt this approach for component benefit plans with fewer than 100 participants, as this could subject the plan to a Form 5500 filing that would otherwise be unnecessary.
 (As explained below, plans with fewer than 100 participants at the beginning of the plan year are exempt from the Form 5500 filing requirement.)
-Further, employers should generally avoid including non-ERISA benefit plans in a mega wrap document, as this may compromise the employer's ability to defend the non-ERISA status of a bundled benefit in connection with employee-initiated complaints or lawsuits.
+Further, employers should generally avoid including non-ERISA benefits in a mega wrap document, as this may compromise the employer's ability to defend the non-ERISA status of a bundled benefit in connection with employee-initiated complaints or lawsuits.

 Although there is no requirement to distribute the written plan document, it must be provided to participants and beneficiaries (or their legal representatives) within 30 days of a written request.
-A plan that fails to timely provide the document upon request could be subject to a penalty of \$110 per day.
+The ERISA penalty for failure to provide requested documents to plan participants within 30 days is up to \$110/day, with no cap.